 The Filipino Fiancé applicant must be sponsored by an eligible Australian sponsor.
 An eligible Australian sponsor is someone who undertakes sponsorship obligations, and is one of the following:

-Usually, the sponsor is the partner of the applicant.
+The sponsor is the partner of the applicant.

 The Filipino applicant must be able to legally marry according to Australian law.
 This means they must be aged 18 years or over.
 If you are aged 16 years or over but less than 18 years, you must have an Australian court order allowing you to marry your intended spouse or you must both be of marriageable age at time of the intended marriage.